Phí Minh Long: 2014 AFC U-19 Championship

 In the last 2 matches of the group stage against Japan and China U19, Minh Long was assigned as the main goalkeeper.
 He was chosen to replace Lê Văn Trường in the match against Japan.
 With excellent saves, Minh Long was praised by coach Guillaume Graechen after the game.

-Disaster at 2017 Southeast Asian Games
+Disaster at 2017 SEA Games

-Minh Long was included in Vietnam U22 squad for the 2017 Southeast Asian Games.
+Minh Long was included in Vietnam U22 squad for the 2017 SEA Games.
 On 24 August, in the final match of group stage against U22 Thailand, he handled the ball with his hands in the penalty area after a pass from teammate.
 Due to this mistake, U22 Thailand got an indirect free kick, and Phitiwat Sukjitthammakul scored the opening goal.
 Later, he made another mistake, jumping off the ground and kicked his defender straight into the face, which led to Thailand's second goal.
 Vietnam eventually lost 0-3 and was eliminated.
 He was heavily criticized by the media and since then has never gotten a chance to play for the national team at any level.